-As part of its Sustainable Production and Consumption domain area, the MIT Environmental Solutions Initiative (ESI) has launched a campus-wide program to address the challenges of the impact of plastics on our environment.
+The MIT Environmental Solutions Initiative (ESI) has launched a campus-wide program to address the impact of plastics on our environment.
 This program includes:

-- Research, Education and Convening activities; - Participation by a broad cross-section of MIT faculty; - Collaborative projects with a wide range of partner institutions; - Opportunities for undergraduate and graduate students; - A broad cross-section of Supporting Members: for-profit corporations, trade associations, foundations, government agencies, consultants and individuals; - Networking among the ESI-PEP Supporting Members and between them and the MIT community.
+- Research, Education and Convening activities; - Participation by a broad cross-section of MIT faculty; - Collaborative projects with a wide range of partner institutions; - Opportunities for undergraduate and graduate students; - A broad cross-section of Supporting Members: for-profit corporations, trade associations, foundations, government agencies, consultants and individuals; - Networking among the ESI-CPE Supporting Members and between them and the MIT community.